 Most countertop water filters use the slow gravity filtration process, but not the AquaTru.
 This system uses electricity to send water through the filters at a much faster rate, so you can instantly fill a glass with clean, drinking water after switching the system on.
 Of course, you do need to fill the system, as it isn’t connected to a water line, so don’t forget about that.

-👎 Aquatru – What I Didn’t Like
+👎 Aquatru – What We Didn’t Like

 Requires electricity to operate